Querying Big Data

 |Language:||Exercise sheets will be written in English. |

-The meetings with the tutor will be in English.
+The meetings with the tutor will be hold in German or English.

 Please apply via HISinOne (Course Catalog) for this Lab Course, as the number of participants is limited to 12.
 The introductory meeting takes places on in room 051-00-031 (MMR).

 This course is based on practical exercise sheets that has to be solved individually.
 The submitted solutions will be marked and discussed with the tutor (compulsory attendance).